 Parker's earlier beginnings of informal training began with the Lou Wiley High Steppers (Rhythm & Drill team) and Rainbow Children's Theatre Company in St. Paul, MN.
 Growing up in the Rondo community rooted her in socially engaged art and motivated her research of dance forms of the

 Sene-Gambian region, Guinea, Ghana, and Côte d'Ivoire.
 She holds a BFA in Choreography and Modern dance technique from Esther Boyer College of Music & Dance (Temple University) and a MFA in dance from Hollins University in partnership with the Künstlerhaus Mousonturm, The Frankfurt University of Music and Performing Arts and The Dresden Frankfurt Company in Frankfurt, Germany.
-As time moves onward, her work is encompassing of contemporary and sacred practices of the African Diaspora.

-As an educator, she has led classes and workshops in improvisation, African Diasporan, and Contemporary technique at Hollins University MFA Dance program, Alabama Ballet, TU Dance Center, University of Michigan, Macalester College and Sarah Lawrence College.
-Additional teaching credits include Temple University as a visiting guest artist for Dr. Kariamu Welsh, Pangea World Theatre, Mark Morris Dance Center, Dance New Amsterdam, Gibney Dance Center, Zenon Dance Company and School, Carleton College, NY public Schools, St. Paul public schools, and was a leading collaborator in designing the dance program for Penumbra Theatre's Summer Institute Artist Activist program 2006-2010.
-She is a teaching artist for the Caribbean Cultural Center African Diaspora Institute, Brooklyn Art's Council and Bailey's Cafe in Brooklyn, NY.
+As an educator, she has led dance classes and workshops in Improvisation, African Diasporan, and Contemporary technique at Hollins University MFA Dance program, Alabama Ballet, TU Dance Center, University of Michigan, Macalester College and Sarah Lawrence College.
+Additional teaching credits include Temple University as a visiting guest artist for Dr. Kariamu Welsh, Pangea World Theatre, Mark Morris Dance Center, Dance New Amsterdam, Gibney Dance Center, Zenon Dance Company and School, Carleton College, NY public schools, St. Paul public schools, and was a leading collaborator in designing the dance program for Penumbra Theatre's Summer Institute Artist Activist program 2006-2010.
+She is a teaching artist for the Caribbean Cultural Center African Diaspora Institute, Brooklyn Art's Council and Bailey's Café in Brooklyn, NY.
 She was full-time faculty as lecturer in dance at University of Minnesota Theatre Arts and Dance program 2018 -2020.